-The Becky Gates Children's Center is open year round M-F from 7:30 AM - 5:30 PM.
+The Becky Gates Children's Center is open year-round, M-F from 7:30 AM - 5:30 PM.

-We observe the following holiday's as set forth by Texas A&M University
+We will be open except the following holidays as set forth by Texas A&M University

+- Labor Day

 - Thanksgiving and the day after

 - Winter Break (see Texas A&M Holiday Calendar for specific dates)

 - Martin Luther King, Jr. Day

 - Spring Break (see Texas A&M Holiday Calendar for specific dates)

 - Memorial Day

+- Emancipation Day

 - Independence Day

-Professional Development Days and other closings related specifically to the Becky Gates Children's Center will be listed on the semester contract.
+Professional development days, family conference days, and other closings related specifically to the Becky Gates Children's Center will be listed on the semester contract.
 These dates may vary year-to-year.